 - Matcha tends to clump, even if you sift it.
 I solve that problem by using my Kitchen aid Pro immersion blender.
 You could also use a regular blender too

 - If you don’t have matcha green tea powder, you can substitute with regular green tea.
 Just make sure to use a good quality Japanese green tea.
-See this older video where I actually use green tea leaves.
+See this older video where I actually use green tea leaves to make green tea ice cream.

 - Two additional steps will be required if you use green tea leaves – first you’ll need to steep for ~30 minutes in the hot milk, then you’ll to strain out the tea leaves.
 Since it’s not matcha tea, the flavor will be slightly different but delicious in it’s own unique way.